neoforged/.github/primers/1.21.6/index.md

         - `pushedDebugGroups` - Returns the number of groups pushed onto the stack.
 No debug groups must be open for the render pass to be closed.
         - `isScissorEnabled` - Returns whether the scissoring state is enabled which crops the area that is rendered to the screen.
         - `getScissorX`, `getScissorY`, `getScissorWidth`, `getScissorHeight` - Returns the values representing the scissored rectangle.
-        - `$ScissorState` - A class that holds a bounding rectangle to render within.
     - `GlTexture` now takes in an additional integer for the usage and depth/layers
         - `flushModeChanges` now takes in an `int` which represents the texture target
         - `addViews`, `removeViews` - Manages the views looking at a texture for some mip levels.